earthly/website/blog/_posts/2023-10-24-create-python-package.md

 ## Choosing A Package Name

 Before diving into how to choose a good name for your Python package, it's important to understand why the name matters in the first place.
 Originally, I had called this package `PyMerge`.
-There a number of problems with that, including that this name has been taken already.
+There are a number of problems with that, including that this name has been taken already.

 You can check what already in use by searching around on [PyPI](https://pypi.org/).
 If you push a package that's already been taken you'll get this: